fbzyf/fbzyf/README.md

 - 👋 Hi, I’m @fbzyf
 - 👀 I’m interested in computer
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on software that Improve office efficiency
-- 📫 How to reach me ...
+- 📫 How to reach me please send mail 1935151308@qq.com

 <!---
 fbzyf/fbzyf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.